 As you’d expect with Browne, the main interest is often lyrical.
 Opening track and single ‘Doctor My Eyes’ is straight into examining the souring of the 1960s dream (“Doctor, my eyes have seen the years/And the slow parade of fears without crying/Now I want to understand”), while ‘Song For Adam’ mixes an elegy for a deceased friend with a lament for humanity.
 The best songs have fuller arrangements – ‘Rock Me On The Water’ has a gospel feel, while ‘Jamaica Say You Will’ works with its warm piano chording, and both songs are given depth from David Crosby’s backing vocals.
-The albums tracks can be tough going though – I like the stripped down ‘Something Fine’, but often the album tracks feel rambling and unfocused.
+The deep cuts are tough going though – I like the stripped-down ‘Something Fine’, but often they’re rambling and unfocused.

-There’s some good writing here, but Jackson Browne is the composer’s least adorned album of the 1970s, and suffers accordingly.
+There’s some good writing, but Jackson Browne is the composer’s least adorned album of the 1970s and suffers accordingly.

 A large step up from Browne’s debut, For Everyman benefits from its fuller arrangements and from David Lindley’s guitar.